matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-rds-mk2.md

 }
 ```

 We've removed the database call to get the current state and instead match on the returned `Result` from `increment_hit`.
 As a bonus, this fixes the off-by-one error in the original example where we'd see the page report 0 hits on our first visit.
-We expose the error state by reporting -1 hits if something goes wrong.
+The error branch of the `match` exposes the error state by reporting -1 hits if something goes wrong.

 ### Doing local testing with Docker instead of RDS